NillionNetwork/cra-nillion/README.md

 This file has the nillion-devnet generated values for cluster id, websocket, json rpc, and private key.
 You'll need to put these in your local .env in one of the next steps so that your cra-nillion demo app connects to the nillion-devnet.

+### Testnet

+To connect to the Nillion Testnet, update .env variables with the [Nillion Testnet configuration](https://docs.nillion.com/network-configuration)

 ## Clone this repo

 ```